irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

 | Bank of Winona                        | $2,159     |  164 | $13      | CHRISTOPHER CALDWELL               | 205 S STATE ST, DUCK HILL MS 38925      |
 | Community Bank of Mississippi         | $2,500     |  194 | $13      | SHELBY S DENTON                    | 1490 GOVERNMENT ST, BRANDON MS 39042    |

-Some of these businesses with small loans and high jobs are sole proprietorship or self employed, which brings into question whether the job numbers are accurate.  **ARE THERE OTHER THINGS OTHER THAN JOBS THAT THE MONEY CAN BE USED FOR?????**
+Some of these businesses with small loans and high jobs are sole proprietorship or self employed, which brings into question whether the job numbers are accurate.

 | Lending Bank                              | Amount  | Jobs | Cost | Business Name                  | Business Type                  |
 | :---------------------------------------- | :------ | ---: | :--- | :----------------------------- | :----------------------------- |